Moderna or Pfizer? Head-to-head study finds one is slightly more effective, Harvard researchers say - NewsBreak

 (NEXSTAR) – A head-to-head study of the Moderna and Pfizer vaccines has determined the former to be slightly more effective against COVID-19 , at least as far as the alpha and delta variants are concerned.

 The results of the study , conducted by researchers with Harvard Medical School, the Harvard T.H.
-Chan School of Public Health, Brigham and Women’s Hospital and the Veterans Administration, were published in the New England Journal of Medicine this week.Omicron variant identified in Massachusetts
+Chan School of Public Health, Brigham and Women’s Hospital and the Veterans Administration, were published in the New England Journal of Medicine this week.Study suggests past COVID infection may not fend off omicron

 Findings indicated that subjects who received the Moderna vaccine (mRNA-1273) were less likely to experience COVID-19 outcomes than those who received the Pfizer–BioNTech vaccine (BNT162b2) during periods of alpha- or delta-variant dominance.
 Specifically, when the alpha variant was predominant, researchers recorded 4.52 infections per every 1,000 study participants who received the Moderna vaccine, but 5.75 infections per 1,000 among those who received the Pfizer vaccine.
 During delta predominance, an additional 6.54 infections per 1,000 were recorded in the Pfizer group.